 Requesting an Accommodation

 Accommodation requests are governed by Rule 1.100 of the California Rules of Court.
-Requests should be made by completing the Disability Accommodation Request (SDSC Form #ADM-410), which may be obtained at any court location and is available here.
+Requests should be made by completing the Disability Accommodation Request (SDSC Form #ADM-410).
+Hard copies of this form may also obtained at any court location.
 The completed ADM-410 Form may be submitted to the ADA Coordinator’s Office or the business office at the court location where the accommodation is needed.

 ADA Coordinator’s Office: